openfedem/openfedem.org/docs/installation_guide.md

 ## Installation

-64-bit binaries are now provided for both Windows and Linux (Ubuntu 22.04).
+64-bit binaries are provided for Windows and Linux (Ubuntu 22.04) platform.
 To install the latest Windows release, proceed as follows:

-* Go to the [Releases](https://github.com/openfedem/fedem-gui/releases) page
+* Go to the **Download** menu in the left pane and choose **Windows installer (zip)**.
-  on the [fedem-gui](https://github.com/openfedem/fedem-gui) repository on github, and download the most recent zip-file `FedemInstaller-*.zip`.
+  This will download a zip-file `FedemInstaller-*.zip` with the latest installation.
-* Alternatively, you may download the latest Windows installer from the **Download** menu in the left pane.
+  You may also go to the [Releases](https://github.com/openfedem/fedem-gui/releases) page of the [fedem-gui](https://github.com/openfedem/fedem-gui) repository on github if you need to download some of the earlier releases.
-* Unzip this file at arbitrary location on your PC.
+* Unzip the downloaded file at arbitrary location on your PC.
 * Execute the `INSTALL.bat` file as administrator.
   This will (by default) install the software in the folder "C:\Program Files\FEDEM" on your PC, set the file association for FEDEM model files to the GUI executable